2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): Acknowledgements

 \section{Acknowledgements}

 ChatGPT is credited as a substantive contributor to drafting and technical editing; responsibility for correctness remains with the author.
 The author thanks Prof. Zixiang Zhou of the Department of Mathematics at Fudan University and Prof. Jie Qin of the Department of Mathematics at the University of California, Santa Cruz for their continuous support and encouragement over the years.
-The author also thanks colleagues and the broader PDE and fluid-dynamics community for stimulating discussions on inviscid Boussinesq and CLM-type models.
-(Computational assistance: ChatGPT, GPT--5.2 Thinking, OpenAI; sessions in March 2026.)
+The author also thanks colleagues and the broader PDE and fluid-dynamics community for stimulating discussions on axisymmetric Euler and CLM-type models.
+(Computational assistance: OpenAI's GPT-5.5 Pro through ChatGPT; sessions in March--July 2026.)